mcc-us/mcc-us.github.io/_pages/get.qbo.certification.md

 ### Kristal has used QuickBooks Online for the three months she’s been working at her aunt’s accounting firm as a bookkeeper.
 Her key tasks there include:

-    Adding new customers and vendors for the firm’s clients Entering customers’ bank details
+- Adding new customers and vendors for the firm’s clients
+- Entering customer's bank details
-    Creating invoices, sales receipts, and payments
+- Creating invoices, sales receipts, and payments

 ### Andrew is a newly qualified accountant.
 He recently joined a small bookkeeping practice to provide a mixture of accounting and bookkeeping services to existing clients.
 He’s been using QuickBooks Online for about two months to do basic bookkeeping tasks for clients, such as:

-    Reconciling accounts and making adjustment entries where appropriate Reviewing and closing the books in preparation for period end Running basic reports, including Balance Sheet and P&L
+- Reconciling accounts and making adjustment entries where appropriate
+- Reviewing and closing the books in preparation for period end
+- Running basic reports, including Balance Sheet and P&L

 ### Rebecca graduated with a BS in Accounting three years ago and immediately joined a prestigious local firm with 50 employees.
 She is assigned to some of the firm’s most important clients and she uses QuickBooks Online to carry out basic bookkeeping tasks such as:

-    Adding and removing external users in the client’s QuickBooks Online account Integrating third-party applications
+- Adding and removing external users in the client’s QuickBooks Online account
+- Integrating third-party applications

 ## How the certification exam works